 Communication Subsystem

-The platform communication subsystem is a three-layer pipeline that delivers async events from apps to connected clients.
-This is the same delivery path used by the default chat UI, app widgets, and custom app main views.
-It is transport-agnostic at the event level — the same app code can emit progress, deltas, tool lifecycle steps, search result events, and completion events without caring whether the connected client consumes them over SSE or Socket.IO.
+The platform communication subsystem delivers asynchronous output from running apps to connected clients.
+The default chat UI, app widgets, and custom frontends can consume the same typed envelopes over SSE or Socket.IO.
+App code can emit progress, deltas, files, tool lifecycle steps, custom events, and completion without owning the browser transport.

 App REST operations and app-served MCP endpoints are sibling proc surfaces that sit next to this pipeline, not inside the event envelope itself.
 They can still emit communicator events during a request, but the underlying HTTP request/response or MCP exchange remains a separate surface.